VFL Women's

-VFL Women's (VFLW) is the major state-level women's Australian rules football league in Victoria.
-The league initially comprised the six premier division clubs and the top four division 1 clubs from the now-defunct Victorian Women's Football League (VWFL), and has since evolved into what is also the second primary competition for AFL Women's (AFLW) clubs in Victoria.
-The competition has been held concurrently with the AFLW since 2021.
+VFL Women's (VFLW) is the major state-level women's Australian rules football league in Victoria and Tasmania.
+The league initially comprised the six Premier Division clubs and the top four Division 1 clubs from the now-defunct Victorian Women's Football League (VWFL), and has since evolved into what is also the second primary competition for AFL Women's (AFLW) clubs in Victoria.